ctsai-1/wheelchair-design-platform/README.md

-# The EDU Wheelchair: a connected wheelchair for museum exhibition
+# The EDU Wheelchair:
+# a connected wheelchair for museum exhibition

-by Dario Sapienza and Samira Miccolis sdf
+by Dario Sapienza and Samira Miccolis

 # project description:
 The EDU wheelchair is a connected wheelchair specifically designed for museum context in order to enhance the experience of visiting a museum exhibition for everyone, both disabled people and not.